github/docs/content/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot.md

 ```
 {% endraw %}

-For more information, see "[Configuration options for the dependabot.yml file](/github/administering-a-repository/configuration-options-for-dependency-updates#configuration-options-for-private-registries)."
+For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#configuration-options-for-private-registries)."

 #### Naming your secrets